Parasjangid/Parasjangid/README.md

 - 👋 Hi, I’m @Parasjangid
-- 👀 I’m interested in web development,Software development,Ethical Hacking
+- 👀 I’m interested in Software development and Backend Development
-- 🌱 I’m currently learning JAVA,FLUTTER,
+- 🌱 I’m currently learning JAVA,FLUTTER,Kotlin
 - 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me
 - you can mail right here jangidparas8800@gmail.com